 2) The little man received a consequence at school.
 Ever since, he’s been respectful and appreciative whenever he needs help with homework.

 4) He experienced the feeling of failure.
-He felt bad about himself.
+He felt bad.
 He didn’t die.
-The world didn’t end either.
+His future career as a doctor, entrepreneur, popsicle stand owner or whatever he aspires to be didn’t die on the vine either.

 Let them fail.